tweedegolf/tweedegolf.github.io/_posts/2015-07-15-3d-data-visualization.md

 *3D data visualization (dubbed "Skauti")*

 Above you can see what typical user interaction in this prototype is like.
 Given the fact it only took us the time span of a two-day programming contest to make this prototype, we can only imagine what can be achieved using this technique.
-If you see an application that is useful to you, do not hesistate to contact us.
+If you see an application that is useful to you, do not hesitate to contact us.

 [3D framework]: /3d-framework/
 [point cloud visualizations]: /#portfolio-planviewer-3d